-Idaho’s fiscal policy has been improving over time, but it remains a weak spot in certain respects.
-State-level tax collections as a share of income have fallen from 6.8 percent in FY 2000 to 5.7 percent in FY 2013 and are a projected 5.6 percent for FY 2015.
-That is now about the national average.
-Local taxes are below the national average, at 2.7 percent of income.
-Local governments are territorially large: there is only about one effective competing jurisdiction per 200 square miles of private land.
-Government debt and subsidies are well below the national average, but government employment is only about average.
+Idaho’s fiscal policy has been improving over time, but it remains a weak spot in certain respects and has suffered some dip from its best performance.
+State-level tax collections as a share of income have risen to their highest level since 2007, now standing at 6.2 percent.
+That is above the national average and almost half a percent higher than the 21st-century low enjoyed in 2011.
+Local taxes, however, are well below the national average, at 2.8 percent of adjusted personal income.
+Local governments are territorially large: there is only about one effective competing jurisdiction per 400 square miles.
+Government debt is well below the national average, leading to a number-two ranking in that category.
+However, government employment is about average.

-Idaho does well across the board on regulatory policy.
-It is one of the best states for occupational freedom, but in 2011, the state began to license more occupations.
+Idaho does well across the board on regulatory policy, earning its second-place ranking.
+It is one of the best states for occupational freedom, but since 2009 the state has begun to license more occupations.
+Nurse practitioner independence is protected, and physician’s assistants have full prescribing authority.
 It is one of the very best states for insurance freedom.
-There is no hospital certificate-of-need requirement, and direct auto sales were legalized in 2013–14.
-However, the state does have a general sales-below-cost law.
-The state’s civil liability system is one of the best, and it also scores well above average on labor law, although workers’ compensation mandates are strict.
+There is no certificate-of-need requirement for hospitals or moving companies, and direct auto sales were legalized in 2013–14.
+However, Idaho does have a general “sales below cost” law.
+The state’s civil liability system is one of the best, and the state also scores well above average on labor law, with a right-to-work law.
+Workers’ compensation mandates, though, are strict.
 Despite its huge influx of new residents over the past two decades, Idaho held the line on land-use controls for a long time.
-We do see evidence that new building restrictions have started to come into force since 2006, however.
-Idaho has done little to curb eminent domain abuse.
-Since 2012, the state also forbids employers from prohibiting weapons on their property (parking lots)—a trivial part of the index but a symbolically significant restriction on property rights.
+But it is middling relative to other states, and we have seen evidence that new building restrictions have started to come into force since 2006.
+The state has not done much to curb eminent domain abuse.
 Statewide video franchising was enacted in 2012.

-Idaho is the worst state outside the Deep South on criminal justice policy.
-Crime-adjusted incarceration rates are nearly two standard deviations above the national average and have been increasing over time.
-Victimless crime arrests are about average, showing that the state’s real problem is sentencing.
-It is also much less freer than average for alcohol, cannabis, and gambling.
-The only personal freedom on which it is much freer than average is tobacco: cigarette taxes are not high, and there is not a smoking ban for bars.
+Idaho is among the worst states outside the Deep South on criminal justice policy.
+Crime-adjusted incarceration rates are more than a standard deviation above the national average, and the drug enforcement rate is high and rising.
+Victimless crime arrests are better than average, showing that the state’s biggest problem is sentencing.
+The state is also much less free than average for alcohol and gambling.
+Taxes on spirits are especially high.
+Tobacco freedom is much higher than average: cigarette taxes are low, and there is no smoking ban for bars.
 Homeschooling and private schooling are almost unregulated, but the state has no private school choice programs.
-Gun rights are better than average, but the state does have a weak law on self-defense in public and a stricter-than-federal minimum age to possess firearms.
-The expense of a concealed-carry license, including training, is about the national average.
+It has a religious freedom restoration act.
+Gun rights are much better than average and improved in 2015 when the state passed legislation allowing concealed carry without a permit for residents over 21 years of age.
+The state does have a weak law on self-defense in public and a stricter-than-federal minimum age to possess firearms.